Cushnie/Week10-Final/README.md

 ## Week 10 Final Project - It's happy hour!
 This repository contains the final project for Colleen Cushnie.
 This is building and deploying a webapp using an API call and engaging the user to enter information and receive information about a cocktail.
 It also has the ability for the user to have the API choose a random cocktail from the Cocktail DB database.

+To see this in its final phase, go to this website: https://www.colleencushnie.com/Week10-Final/

 ## Project setup
 ```